telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 - The [dedicated terminal capturing mode]({%slug capture-traffic-get-started%}#preconfigured-terminal-capturing).

-## Capture Not Working alongside Security Tools
+## Incompatibility with security tools

 In modern-day environments, it is common for security tools to remove administrative rights from applications automatically.
 Additionally, administrators may enforce zero-trust policies, often automatically blocklisting all newly installed software like Fiddler Everywhere.